Course Recording

 (1:13:45)

-- Teacher, a sister I pastor is doing ministry in a traditional church and usually takes care of her grandson at home.
-She usually comes to me when she needs healing and deliverance, but she comes very rarely.
-She herself said that although she prays and studies with us every day, she rarely has a deliverance reaction.
-When I listened to the teacher's Q&A today, I suddenly thought, can I ask her if she has encountered any problems in her ministry, and then start from this aspect to deal with the problems on her?
-(Yong Yuan's question)
+- Teacher, a sister I pastor serves in a traditional church and takes care of her grandson at home.
+She occasionally approaches me for healing and deliverance, but rarely.
+She admits that although she joins our daily prayers and studies, she seldom experiences deliverance manifestations.
+Listening to your Q&A today, it occurred to me: can I ask her about the challenges she faces in her ministry, and use that as an entry point to address her underlying issues?
+(Question from Yongyuan)

 (1:17:43)